pdimens/LepMapp3r/README.md

 ![alt text](https://github.com/pdimens/LepMapp3r/blob/master/LepMapp3r.png)
 #### Interactive bash wrapper for using LepMap3 to create linkage maps
 #### NOT YET READY FOR USE
-LepMapp3r is a wrapper for LepMap3 (Rasta 2017) intended to link the modules together into a single workflow.
-To use it correctly, LepMap3 and LepMapperQA.r needs to be installed in /bin/LM3, however you can always modify LepMapp3r to point to where your installation is by editing Lines `173` and`267`.
+LepMapp3r is a wrapper for LepMap3 [(Rasta 2017)](https://academic.oup.com/bioinformatics/article/33/23/3726/4061277) intended to link the modules together into a single workflow.
+To use it correctly, LepMap3 and LepMapperQA.r needs to be installed in `/bin/LM3`, however you can always modify LepMapp3r to point to where your installation is by editing Lines `173` and`267`.
 To use LepMapp3r, simply run the command with no arguments.

 ### Installation
 An simple installation script script has been provided (still working on it) to download and install `LepMap3`, `LepMapp3r`, and `LepMapp3rQA` onto a system in the correct `$PATH`.